dd32/td-gh-ex/readme.txt

 == Changelog ==

+= 1.0.5 - August 21 2019 =
+Fixed an issue with the left sidebar post template.

 = 1.0.4 - August 17 2019 =
 Updated HTML markup.
 Updated CSS, removed a large amount of unused CSS.